Sand Cat Facts

 Photo Credit: Tambako The Jaguar (CC BY-ND 2.0)

-14. Sand cats hunt by digging
+14. They hunt by digging

 The sand cat will skulk close to the ground on bent legs to detect prey.
 Its enhanced ears listen for prey burrowing underneath.
 Once the sand cat hears a potential meal, it begins to dig the ground rapidly, and the animal is exposed and captured in no time.
-They kill snakes by delivering rapid blows to their heads, which stuns them long enough for the sand cat to bite their neck to death.
+They kill snakes by delivering rapid blows to their heads, which stuns them long enough to bite their neck to death.

 15. Sand cats are nocturnal animals